 The key to medical management of arthritis is weight control and exercise management. – Orthopedic Foundation for Animals (OFA)

 Unfortunately there isn’t a cure for arthritis, but there are ways to manage it and keep your dog fit.
+In this article we’ll go over some ways to help keep your arthritic dog fit and healthy.
 Here’s 10 tips to help keep your arthritic dog comfortable.

 1. Consult Your Veterinarian For the Correct Diagnosis

 While this may seem like a no brainer you’d be surprised at the amount of self diagnosing that goes on when it comes to our pets.

 If your dog is limping or getting stiff it’s normal to assume it may be arthritis, but it’s important to get the correct diagnosis from a professional.
 There are a lot of conditions that cause stiffness & limping, and each of them requires a different management plan.
 The exercises that are recommended for arthritis can cause more problems for a dog with an ACL inury.

 My dog was showing signs of arthritis long before she got the official diagnosis.
 Since it’s a progressive disease it’s easy to write off a little stiffness now and then as just normal aging.
 It’s not something that just suddenly appears one day, and it’s not always easy to notice the subtle changes.

 It’s not just arthritis that can cause limping & lameness, there are many conditions that have similar symptoms.
 Consult your veterinarian if your dog is showing any signs of lameness, pain, limping, jumping or difficulty getting up.
 Your veterinarian will be able to rule out any injuries or other conditions that may be contributing to your dogs discomfort.